FarahBaraket-03/FundChain/README.md

 - 🔍 Advanced search and filtering
 - 🔗 MetaMask wallet integration

-> **Note**: The demo video showcases the full functionality of the FundChain platform .
+> **Note**: The demo video showcases the full functionality of the FundChain platform, including blockchain transactions, smart contract interactions, and the n8n AI-powered description generator.

 </div>